-How do I add a class?
+How do I add or drop a class?
+ADDING COURSES

 Students who wish to add a course(s) after paying fees must do so by the date printed in the College catalog and/or in the official class schedule.
-Course additions may be initiated in Counseling Services or through Web registration for those eligible.
+Course additions may be initiated in Counseling Services or the Web registration for those eligible (see current course schedule).
 Adding a course(s) is considered to be a schedule change.
-A \$5 fee is charged for each schedule change (as well as additional tuition/lab fees for courses) initiated by the student through the last day for refunds each semester/term.
+A \$5 fee is charged for each schedule change (as well as additional tuition/lab fees for courses) initiated by the student through the official reporting date of each semester/term.